 When it comes to south or west-facing rooms, you’re dealing with the OTHER side of the thermometer – the warm one.
-And if you want to paint your south or west-facing room your favourite shade of green, you MAY want to do your research first (read THIS!).
-To give you a quick summary, south-facing light is a warm light with a yellow hue.
+And if you want to paint your south or west-facing room your favorite shade of green, you MAY want to do your research first (read THIS!).
+To give you a quick summary, the south-facing light is a warm light with a yellow hue.
 As for west-facing rooms, they’re flat in the morning light but pick up warmth in the afternoon, dipping into orange and pink as the day wears on.

 What does this mean?

 South-facing rooms or rooms with western afternoon sunshine will ADD WARMTH to your walls.
 So, if your walls are already a warm hue, you risk tipping the scales a bit too far for visual comfort.

 This next room looks gorgeous with Benjamin Moore Caldwell Green on the cabinets…

 However, PLEASE keep in mind that how a paint color looks online can be much different from how it looks in your home.
 Why does this matter?

 Well, look at the cabinet in the bottom right corner – see that snippet of green?
 THAT’S how Caldwell Green looks in more muted light.
 The upper cabinets are getting hit with…